playframework/playframework/documentation/manual/detailedTopics/production/Production.md

 ### Build a server distribution

-The sbt-native-packager plugins provides a number archetypes.
+The sbt-native-packager plugins provides a number of archetypes.
 The one that Play uses by default is called the Java server archetype, which enables the following features:

 * System V or Upstart startup scripts
 * [Default folders](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/my-first-project.html#default-mappings)

-A full documentation can be found in the [documentation](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html).
+The full documentation can be found in [documentation](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html).

 #### Minimal Debian settings